 Please see undergraduate catalog for information regarding undergraduate programs.

 Admission to graduate study in Industrial/Organizational Psychology is competitive and not automatic for students meeting minimal admission requirements.
 Students are selected from a pool of qualified applicants.
 Each year the number of students admitted to the program depends on the availability of adequate faculty supervision.

-Conditional Admission: Students who do not meet admission requirements may be admitted conditionally to the Industrial/Organizational concentration.
-Students admitted conditionally must maintain a 3.25 GPA in their first semester (9 hours minimum) of required graduate courses in their concentration areas to be fully admitted to the program.
+Students who do not meet admission requirements may be admitted as non-degree seeking.
+Students admitted as non-degree seeking must maintain a 3.25 GPA in their first semester (9 hours minimum) of required graduate courses in their concentration areas to be fully admitted to the program.

 All application materials are to be submitted to the College of Graduate Studies.

 - submit an application with the appropriate application fee (online atwww.mtsu.edu/graduate/apply.php).
 Once this initial application has been accepted, the applicant will receive directions on how to enter the graduate portal to be able to submit other materials.

 - submit official transcripts of previous college work;